KraXen72/glide/README.md

 - click bottom left ⚙ to open the settings popup

 ### installation (chrome / chromium)
-I included a simple ``manifest.json`` so you can import it as a chrome extension.
-just clone this repo and load unpacked extension. (you have to enable developer mode)
+1. Clone this repo / download the zip and unzip it
+2. go to `chrome://extensions` and enable developer mode (top right)
+3. Click `Load unpacked` and select the folder which has a `manifest.json` file in it
+4. If there are some warnings/errors, but the new tab works, ignore them.
 ![unpacked](screenshots/unpacked.png)
-you can also install this in firefox or any browser, just set the ``index.html`` to your new tab page / create an addon which replaces the new tab page with this ``index.html``

-### installation (firefox based browsers)
+### installation (firefox-based browsers)
 > [!NOTE]
 > This extension will currently only work for Firefox ESR, Developer Edition, Nightly or Floorp (and othe firefox-based browsers) - [Reasoning](https://support.mozilla.org/en-US/kb/add-on-signing-in-firefox?as=u)
 > It will not work in normal Firefox Stable!
 This is planned for the future.